AlexSkrypnyk/drupal_helpers/README.md

   * Delete an instance of a field.
   * Get and Set field configurations.
   * Change the max length of a Text field that contains content.
-* Form
-  * Get default values from the form.
 * General
   * Print CLI and web messages.
 * Menu